mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 She greeted him, "Hi there.
 Do you know if this is when the train typically arrives?"

-He gave her a once-over and said, "No trains today.
-Get out of here."
+He gave her a once-over and said, "I'm afraid there are no trains anymore.
+No thanks to you."

 "I'm just looking for the time," she persisted.

 He looked behind her and quickly walked away, ending the conversation.
 The mechanics from the corner were approaching slowly with a swagger meant to intimidate: a young man in uniform who looked like he hadn't slept the night before and a maman about his height and build, twiddling with a steel bar fashioned with a crook at the end.
+The attendant whisked himself away, eager to stay out of trouble.

-"You look familiar," thi said.
+"You look familiar," said the maman.
 Hae eyes shot toward Melna's bag where her hastily-packed robes were peeking out.

 "You're the one who gave away all our food."